 But don’t go running off to get a prescription just yet; while a lot of doctors have put their hopes on PCSK9 when it comes to reducing the risks of heart disease, they usually tend to be pretty expensive.
 Even before being tested, Evolocumab was already costing US$14,000,00 just for a year’s prescription.

 But the price doesn’t matter if it works right?
 Well, in that regard then, Evolocumab did fulfil its purpose.
 It was able to lower the LDL levels by up to 60 mg/dl, which is huge.
 This success led scientists to wonder if maybe Evolocumab would be able to also to lower the risk of heart attacks if combined with statins.
+But they also professed that the potency of the medicine solely wouldn’t suffice for a complete evasion of a heart attack, because the timely help of a medic of CPR Certification New Orleans would go a long way.

 And it worked.
 Evolocumab was proven to reduce the risk of strokes by 15% for 1 out of every 70 patients tested with the drug.
 There weren’t any side effects to it either, which led doctors to celebrate at the possibility of its success.
 That is until they realised that the success rate wasn’t nearly as high as what they had expected.
 It also didn’t remove the likelihood of developing heart disease.